guildxyz/guild-sdk/v2-migration-guide.md

 ## Clients

-These clients has changed in the latest version of the SDK, and are now more flexible, and easier to use.
+These clients have changed in the latest version of the SDK, and are now more flexible, and easier to use.
 The `platformName` parameter is no longer needed, as it is now a property of the client.
 The `signerAddress` and `sign` parameters are no longer needed either, as the clients now accept a single `signer: SignerFunction` parameter.
 The `SignerFunction` is a function that takes a payload, and returns a signature.
 See [Signing a message](#signing-a-message) for more details.

 ### Platform